 year is two to three, Izzo decided that the number of

 homes is too small to allow a valid numerical argument.
-His statement about sample size is incorrect (I
+So Izzo shouldn't have made his argument to begin with.
+The

 safer than OBOO homes.
-It hasn't.
 The Department has given

 no sign of doing anywhere near the